anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-ios-edu.md

 5. Agree to the **Terms and Conditions**.
 Then decide if you want to send diagnostic information to Apple.

 ## Next steps
-Now that devices are setup and ready for school use, learn how to update, monitor, and troubleshoot them.
+Now that devices are set up and ready for school use, learn how to update, monitor, and troubleshoot them.
 * Add more [free](add-apps-ios.md) and [VPP](add-vpp-apps-ios.md) iOS apps throughout the school year
 * Assign [group admins](group-admin-delegate.md) to help you manage classroom settings within your school or across the district
 * Learn how [settings inheritance](settings-inheritance.md) affects new groups